Blog: Strong storms expected today

+There’s the possibility of severe weather for parts of Hampton Roads.
+It’s expected to roll in Thursday afternoon into the evening hours.
+You can expect to see strong, gusty winds, maybe over 40 mph in some spots.
+There’s also a chance of scattered heavy rain.
+And a slight risk for hail and tornadoes.

-Yesterday there was another round of severe weather across parts of the Southeast.
+A storm system produced severe weather across parts of the Southeast yesterday.
 Georgia was hit particularly hard with several tornadoes reported.

 They had an enhanced risk for severe weather down there yesterday.
 So the outcome was no surprise.
 Keep in mind that they had a lot of ingredients for the severe weather there.
 We will have a few of those ingredients here today, but not nearly as bad.
 So we do have a slight risk for severe weather in our region.